forseti-security/forseti-security/_docs/_latest/setup/forseti-on-gke.md

     --values=forseti-values.yaml
 ```

-### Deploying with config-validator on-GKE
+## Deploying with config-validator on-GKE

 The config-validator in Forseti on-GKE obtains policies from a policy-library in a Git repository via SSH.
 The pre-requisites for this are as follows.

-1. A [policy-library](https://github.com/forseti-security/policy-library/blob/master/docs/user_guide.md#get-started-with-the-policy-library-repository) in a Git repository.
+1. A [policy-library](https://github.com/forseti-security/policy-library/blob/master/docs/user_guide.md#get-started-with-the-policy-library-repository) in a Git repository or GCS bucket.
-2. A generated SSH key with the private key local to the host running Terraform or Helm, and the public key uploaded to the service hosting the policy-library Git repository.
+2. If accessing the policy-library in a Git repo over SSH, a generated SSH key with the private key local to the host running Terraform or Helm.

-#### With Terraform
+### With Terraform

-In any of the Terraform examples above, the following additional variables are required:
+In addition to the variables shown in the example above, the following variables are required:

+#### Policy Library in a Git Repository
 ```bash
 module "forseti-on-gke-with-config-validator" {
     # Other parameters/variables removed for brevity